 Enrolling to vote

 Eligible electors are residents of the City who are able to vote in Commonwealth elections and are listed on the State and Commonwealth electoral rolls.
 If you are enrolled on the State Electoral Roll, you are automatically enrolled on the corresponding local government roll.
 To check your enrolment, visit the WAEC website.
-Enrolments and changes to enrolments for the 2019 Local Government Elections closed 5.00pm, Friday 30 August 2019.
+Enrolments and changes to enrolments close 50 days prior to polling day.

 Non-resident owners and occupiers

 Eligible electors can also be non-resident property owners or occupiers who are eligible to vote in State elections and are listed on the State or Commonwealth Electoral Roll.
-If you are a non-resident and wish to vote, you must complete an Election Eligibility Claim Form and return it to the City of Melville by 5.00pm, Friday 30 August 2019.
+If you are a non-resident and wish to vote, you must complete an Election Eligibility Claim Form and return it to the City of Melville no later than 50 days prior to polling day.

 Owners of land who were on the last Local Government Roll continue to retain that status until they cease to own the rateable property to which the enrolment relates.
 Occupiers do not have continuous enrolment and should contact us to confirm their enrolment status.
 To be eligible to enrol as an occupier, you will need to have a right of continuous occupation under a lease, tenancy agreement or other legal instrument for at least the next three months following the date of the application to enrol.